> For the complete documentation index, see llms.txt.

 Expected result:

-• Cursor returns a summary of created, updated, and failed resources.
+• Port AI returns a summary of created, updated, and failed resources.

-Cursor chat importing Port configurations Cursor chat importing Port configurations
+Port AI chat importing Port configurations Port AI chat importing Port configurations Port AI chat importing Port configurations

 Validate configuration sync

-Visit your target environment in Port to confirm that the blueprints or actions have been created as expected.
+Visit your target environment in Port to confirm that the blueprints and actions have been created as expected.

 By following these steps, you can confidently migrate Port configurations between environments.
 This approach ensures reliable versioning, easy recovery, and helps maintain consistency across your different Port instances.